dwmkerr/spaceinvaders/README.md

 <canvas id="gameCanvas"></canvas>
 ```

-Now add the Space Invaders game code.
+Next, add the Space Invaders game code.
 You create the game, initialise it with the canvas, start it and make sure you tell it when a key is pressed or released.
 That's it!

 ```html
 <script>